midi2-dev/AM_MIDI2.0Lib/README.md

 A MIDI 2.0 Library

 This is a general purposes Library for building MIDI 2.0 Devices and Applications.
-This library aims to work on everything from Arduino's through to large scale applications.
+This library aims to work on everything from embedded devices through to large scale applications.
 It provides the building blocks, processing and translations needed for most MIDI 2.0 Devices and Applications

 ## IMPORTANT!
 Please read first